-Bar Prep Strategies: MBE and MEE is a course that is offered to students during their last spring semester of law school.
-While this course does not replace the need to take a commercial bar prep course, it provides early preparation to help students learn key legal principles tested on the bar exam and bar exam-taking techniques and strategies.

-This course teaches students how to earn the most points on two parts of the UBE and allows students to master their exam taking skills through lecture, modeling, completion of past bar exam questions, written feedback, and self-reflection.
+Bar Prep Strategies: MBE and MEE is available to students during their last spring semester of law school.
+It centers on two parts of the UBE, the Multistate Essay Examination (MEE) and the Multistate Bar Examination (MBE).
+While this course does not replace the need to take a commercial bar prep course, it does provide early preparation to help students learn key legal principles tested on the bar exam and bar exam-taking techniques and strategies.
+Through this course, students will work to master their skills through lecture, modeling, completion of past bar exam questions, written feedback, and self-reflection.
 Students will also strategically plan their approach to their bar exam preparation post-graduation to ensure passage.
 While this course is required for some students, it is open to all students.
+This course includes a \$15 course fee to cover the cost of purchasing past Bar Exam questions from the National Conference of Bar Examiners.